ilyabo/graphics-with-react/README.md

 # Graphics with React

-These are slides for the presentation "Graphics with React" at the [Zürich ReactJS Meetup](https://www.meetup.com/Zurich-ReactJS-Meetup/) given in July 2018.
+These are the slides for the presentation given at the [Zürich ReactJS Meetup](https://www.meetup.com/Zurich-ReactJS-Meetup/) in July 2018.